YamacYurtsever/Obsidian-Notes/Computer Science/Web Development/Front-End/Front-End Technologies/Bootstrap.md

-- A front-end framework that simplifies front-end web development by providing a collection of pre-designed components, styles, and JavaScript plugins
+- A front-end framework that simplifies front-end web development by providing a collection of pre-designed components, styles, and [[HTML, CSS & JavaScript#JavaScript | JavaScript]] plugins

 #### Features
 -  **Grid System:**